 Sustainability reporting, incorporating our environmental targets and community commitments has been an integral part of our business for many years.

-- Surface transport: saw 44% of passengers reach the airport by public transport
+- Surface transport: 47% of passengers used public transport to get to Gatwick.

 Stewart Wingate, CEO, Gatwick Airport